AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-git-connector-import.md

 ![](images/git-connector-imported-content-options.png){width="600"}

 - **Preview**: Preview imported content.
 If the source repository contains updates, review the differences and use the **Refetch** option to import the latest changes.
-If the differences require merging, see [Resolve Git Connector conflicts](web-editor-git-connector-conflicts.md).
+If the differences require merging, view [Resolve Git Connector conflicts](#review-and-resolve-content-conflicts).
 - **Delete**: Remove imported content that is no longer required.
 - **Rename**: Rename imported content for easier identification.
 - **View log**: View the import log to review details of the import operation.